 \section{Discussion}

 Our experiments reveal that pseudo-colorization is an effective extension to autoencoding for pre-training on cell images.
 Pseudo-color autoencoding with pseudo-spectral colormaps, which approximate the semantics of cell images, yields the best results on fluorescence microscopy images.
-As recently shown for natural images \citep{assran2022masked}, the combination of standalone self-supervision objectives with masked image modeling can also further improve performance on biomedical cell images.
+As recently shown for natural images \cite{assran2022masked}, the combination of standalone self-supervision objectives with masked image modeling can also further improve performance on biomedical cell images.
 The proposed unique combination of pseudo-color autoencoding and masked image modeling for cell images can outperform several autoencoding schemes, contrastive learning, and edge-based self-supervision.
 Our proposed masking scheme consists of smaller patches and covers a much smaller area of images than the typical masking scheme of masked autoencoders.
 This prevents object instances from being completely masked.
 We found this to be beneficial for subsequent training on object detection in our experiments.
-Our CellCentroidFormer model has no special mechanism to suppress the artificial edges added by masking.
-Nevertheless, as shown in Figure \ref{fig:cmaps-and-masking} (c), no edge artifacts are visible in the reconstructions.
-We hypothesize that the self-attention layers in the neck part of our model help to suppress these edge artifacts, since self-attention can be understood as a form of generalized spatial smoothing \citep{park2021vision}.
-However, it is plausible that our method can be further improved by using masked convolutions \citep{gao2022convmae} instead of regular convolutions to suppress artificial edges.
-Moreover, we do not achieve the computational efficiency of masked autoencoders where only unmasked patches are processed in the encoder.
-These are possible future directions of our work.
+Our CellCentroidFormer model with a ViT backbone achieves the computational efficiency of masked autoencoders since only unmasked patches are processed in the backbone during pre-training.
+Our CellCentroidFormer model with an EfficientNet backbone has no special mechanism to suppress the artificial edges added by masking.
+Nevertheless, as shown in Fig \ref{fig:cmaps-and-masking} (c), no edge artifacts are visible in the reconstructions.
+We hypothesize that the self-attention layers in the neck part of our model help to suppress these edge artifacts, since self-attention can be understood as a form of generalized spatial smoothing \cite{park2021vision}.
+However, it is plausible that our method can be further improved by using masked convolutions \cite{gao2022convmae} instead of regular convolutions to suppress artificial edges.
 To this end, we show that our proposed pre-training method can achieve good performance on small cell image datasets using an autoencoder-like model without special architectural modifications.